 Exclusively focused on health, UCSF’s cadre of exceptional scientists, trainees and staff, embrace the pervasive spirit of collaboration and entrepreneurship.
 Together, they are leading revolutions in health.
 UCSF faculty include five Nobel laureates and many leaders in their fields across the United States and world.

-Reflecting the high caliber of its vast research enterprise, UCSF is first among public institutions and ranked second among all institutions nationwide in research support from the National Institutes of Health (NIH) for fiscal year 2011, garnering a total of $532.8 million.
+Reflecting the high caliber of its vast research enterprise, UCSF is first among public institutions and ranked second among all institutions nationwide in research support from the National Institutes of Health (NIH) for fiscal year 2014, garnering nearly $546.6 million.
 The funding helps UCSF continue to perform world-renowned health sciences research amid state budget cutbacks and other financial challenges.
-UCSF received 1,056 grants last year, totaling $532.8 million for research and training, fellowships and other awards.

 Research programs in the basic, clinical, social and behavioral, and population sciences are recognized internationally.
 Preeminent faculty, who are conducting basic science investigations at the genetic, cellular, molecular and systems level, are unmasking the fundamental mechanisms of biology.
 And acclaimed faculty conducting investigations involving humans are discovering new solutions for preventing and treating a wide array of diseases, including cardiovascular disease, neurological disorders, cancer, diabetes, genetic disorders, immunological and infectious disease, and reproductive and developmental disorders.